 Now, we can learn about a low-tech halitosis tester.
 The principle of the wrist test is pretty simple.
-You’re nose blind to your own bad breath, but if you can introduce it to your brain as something outside of your body, you’ll be able to smell it.
+Your nose is blind to your bad breath, but if you can introduce it to your brain as something outside of your body, you’ll be able to smell it.
 Most people can use the wrist test, but for some, it will never work.
 You can calibrate it with the previous tests to see how reliable it is.

 Here’s how you do it.
 Lick your wrist.
 You might have to be a little vigorous about it.
-You’re basically rubbing off some of the stinky bacteria.
+You’re rubbing off some of the stinky bacteria.
 Let it sit for five-ish seconds, then sniff your wrist.
 You should be able to smell it.

 5.)
 Use the Spoon Test

-The spoon test is exactly the same as the wrist test, but it’s a little more reliable.
-Your wrist can actually mask the scent of bad breath.
+The spoon test is the same as the wrist test, but it’s a little more reliable.
+Your wrist can mask the scent of bad breath.
 People who struggle to use the wrist test can usually find more success with the spoon test.
-It’s the exact same process, but you’re licking a spoon instead of your wrist.
+It’s the same process, but you’re licking a spoon instead of your wrist.
 You can even pop it in your mouth and suck on it for a bit to get really good exposure.
 Saliva smells bad, so getting more on the spoon helps the test.

 6.)
 Blow Into a Bag

 This still uses the principle of the wrist test, but it’s a little different.
-Instead of licking yourself and sniffing residue, you’re literally catching your breath so you can sniff it.
+Instead of licking yourself and sniffing residue, you’re catching your breath so you can sniff it.
 Breath vigorously into the bag and close it off.
 Try to let it sit for a few seconds before you sniff it.

 Keep in mind that this is a less-reliable version of the tests above.